mvolkmann/blog/src/flutter.md

 Search for packages or see categorized lists of "Flutter Favorites", "Most popular packages", "Top Flutter packages", "Top Dart packages", and "Package of the Week".

+Some popular packages from pub.dev are described on my {% aTargetBlank "/blog/topics/#/blog/dart", "Dart" %} page.

 To install a package in a Flutter project, enter `flutter pub add {package-name}`.